Extra Mersey sailings as Holyhead closure is extended

-Ferry firm Stena Line is putting on extra services between the Mersey and Dublin as the closure of Holyhead Port enters its second week.
+Ferry firm Stena Line is putting on extra services between the Mersey and Dublin as it’s revealed Holyhead Port will remain closed until at least mid-January.
 Tony McDonough reports

 Stena Estrid